 If you want to remain competitive in the busy digital marketplace, it’s vital that you find a way to grab your target audience’s attention and engage them quickly.
 Consumers today are viewing more video content than ever before.
 In fact, one-third of all online activity is spent watching video content.
 This fact makes video one of the best types of content marketing for reaching and engaging your target consumers, no matter what industry you are in.

 Video is a great content marketing tactic for small businesses because it provides such an appealing return on investment.
 According to BrightCove, brands that use video can expect to see an average increase of 157% in organic traffic from search engines.
 Video also helps increase time spent on site by 105%.
 The more time your customers spend on your website, the greater your company’s chances of making a sale.
+In addition to that, check out these statistics:

 When it comes down to it, you just can’t ignore the power of valuable video content.